 The Local Authority should always consider whether the Care Order is still required.
 The Authority and parents may agree to apply to discharge the Care Order; such an agreement must include the level of future support and supervision by the Local Authority, and co-operation by parents.
 The Authority must provide such services and support to the parents as appear to be necessary to safeguard and promote the child's welfare, In order to ensure an efficient response, the Team Manager should at this stage liaise with the Head of Service and notify them that a request for placement with parents is planned.
 At this stage, the Head of Service can advise the Team Manager of any additional issues that need to be clarified before a decision can be made.

-The child's Social Worker will then prepare a report for the Assistant Executive Director that includes:
+The child's Social Worker will then prepare a report for the Head of Service that includes:

 - Basic details of young person;